mikeymcfish/FishTools/README.md

 ## Deptherize

+### NOTE:

+The current version of LaserCutterFull does not work with Deptherize (which is really only for making a fake preview anyway)

 ### Description

 The `Deptherize` node converts SVG data into a depth map image.
 Each layer in the SVG data is assigned a grayscale value to represent depth.